-Development will designed reduce potentially negative impacts on environmental features such as stream corridors, wetlands, and significant stands of mature trees.
+Development will be designed to reduce potentially negative impacts on environmental features such as stream corridors, wetlands, and significant stands of mature trees.

-- The city will continue efforts to protect watersheds, wetlands and floodplain areas when development or redevelopment occurs. - New construction will employ contextsensitive design to reduce impacts on existing site features and the natural environment. - Green building practices will Projects will minimize encouraged. the consumption of resources, employ recycling of building materials, and promote quality indoor living and working environments. - Green stormwater and graywater management options will encouraged.
+- The city will continue efforts to protect watersheds, wetlands and floodplain areas when development or redevelopment occurs. - New construction will employ contextsensitive design to reduce impacts on existing site features and the natural environment. - Green building practices will be encouraged.
+Projects will minimize the consumption of resources, employ recycling of building materials, and promote quality indoor living and working environments. - Green stormwater and graywater management options will be encouraged.
 Sites will retain and reuse stormwater to reduce surface runoff and prevent negative impacts on the watershed. - Infill and redevelopment will maintain or enhance the urban tree canopy.